kimdg1105/kimdg1105/README.md

 I'm a backend developer who wants to learn properly, even if it's a little slow.

-My motto is '<strong>Let those who worked with me remember me as a good person</strong>'.

 ## Skills
 - Language
   - Java